 All companies use driving history when calculating premiums.
-The Division of Insurance's regulation does not permit companies to calculate a premium based on an accident or traffic violation that is more than six years old.
+Companies cannot calculate a premium based on an accident or traffic violation that is more than six years old.
 The weight that companies assign to a particular traffic violation or accident varies based on the age and severity of the incident.
 Companies develop their premiums using different systems; therefore, it may not be easy to compare different quotes from different companies purely on the basis of driving record.
 Your agent or insurance company will be able to help you with your questions.

 You have the right to see your driving history record.

 You may obtain a copy of the number of at fault accidents and traffic violations attributable to you from the Merit Rating Board (MRB).
 The MRB is the state agency that maintains these records.
-You can receive a copy of your record by submitting a completed "Request for Detailed Driving History Record" form to the MRB.
-There is a $15 fee to process your request.
-You can download the request form from the MRB's website at www.mass.gov/mrb or by cal 617-351-4400.
+You can download the request form from the MRB's website at www.mass.gov/mrb.